Aguero in hospital as Barcelona held

 Match ends, Barcelona 1, Alaves 1.

-Sergio Aguero was taken to hospital for tests after suffering what appeared to be a chest injury as Barcelona drew against Alaves in their first match since the sacking of Ronald Koeman.
+Sergio Aguero was taken to hospital for tests after suffering "chest discomfort" as Barcelona drew against Alaves in their first match since the sacking of Ronald Koeman.

 Aguero went down clutching the top of his chest and received treatment for several minutes before being helped off the pitch just before half-time.

-Memphis Depay opened the scoring in the second half with a curling effort.
+Barcelona later said he was admitted to hospital to have a "cardiac exam".

-Luis Rioja earned Alaves a point after rounding keeper Marc-Andre ter Stegen.
+Luis Rioja earned Alaves a point after Memphis Depay's opening curling effort.

 Former Manchester City striker Aguero, 33, was taken away in an ambulance and Barca interim boss Sergi Barjuan told La Liga TV: "I can't tell you much more.
 I know he has been taken to a hospital and they are having tests done."

+The Argentine was making his first start for the club since his move in the summer.

+Aguero joined Barca on a two-year deal after 10 years at City, a spell which saw him become their all-time leading goalscorer with 260 goals in 390 games.

-The point keeps Barcelona in ninth place - eight points behind La Liga leaders Real Madrid, who beat Elche 2-1 earlier on Saturday.
+The point against Alaves keeps Barcelona in ninth place - eight points behind La Liga leaders Real Madrid, who beat Elche 2-1 earlier on Saturday.

 In front of just over 37,000 supporters at the Nou Camp, interim coach Sergi Barjuan's side went closest to a first-half opener when Eric Garcia's downward header was saved by Alaves goalkeeper Antonio Sivera.